Hinesville Underage DUI Lawyer

 The logic behind the Zero Tolerance policy is the simple fact that it is illegal for anyone under the age of 21 to purchase or consume alcohol.
 DUI is extremely dangerous for any driver, especially for young drivers, so the Zero Tolerance policy aims to curb rates of injuries and deaths from impaired driving among the youngest demographic of drivers.

-One important factor that all drivers under the age of 21 must understand is the fact that if they are charged with DUI, they can actually face harsher penalties than a driver over the age of 21 caught with the same BAC.
+One important factor that all drivers under the age of 21 must understand is that if they are charged with DUI, they can actually face harsher penalties than a driver over the age of 21 caught with the same BAC.
 This is because they could be charged with both DUI and underage drinking and driving.
-Penalties for underage DUI in the state can be severe, and it is vital to know what to do after an arrest.
+Penalties for underage DUI in Georgia can be severe, and it is important to know what to do after an arrest.

 Potential Penalties for Underage DUI in Hinesville

-A first conviction for underage DUI in Hinesville is likely to result in a fine, community service, and a driver’s license suspension.
-It’s common for an underage driver to have their license suspended until they turn 21, and they may also face jail time in light of any serious aggravating factors.
-This is especially likely if they cause great bodily harm or death.
+A first offense underage DUI conviction in Hinesville is likely to result in fines, community service, and a driver’s license suspension.
+It is common for an underage driver to have their license suspended until they turn 21, and they may also face jail time in light of any serious aggravating factors.
+Courts may also require DUI school, probation, and in some cases, an ignition interlock device installed on any vehicle the driver operates.

 What to Expect From a Hinesville Underage DUI Lawyer